djfordz/djfordz.github.io/_posts/2017-02-05-DNSCrypt-proxy-getting-it-working-on-your-system.md

 author: David Ford
 ---

-# How to setup a Personal Resolving DNS with Unbound and DNSCrypt-proxy on Arch Linux.

-## Note: If you find serious flaws in this configuration, please write an issue so I can research/fix it.
-I am still a noob when it comes to network configuration and I take security and privacy seriously, I would like to know if my configuration is flawed.
+*Note: If you find serious flaws in this configuration, please write an issue so I can research/fix it.
+I am still a noob when it comes to network configuration and I take security and privacy seriously, I would like to know if my configuration is flawed.*

 On my quest for knowledge of Network Administration and Security I thought it would be fun to setup a local DNS Server to better control how I connect to the internet.